lkmklsmn/DrivAER/README.md

 **Workflow** (a) DrivAER iteratively subjects annotated gene sets to unsupervised dimension reduction via DCA. (b) For each gene set the generated two-dimensional data manifold coordinates are used as (c) input features in a random forest model to predict the outcome of interest (i.e. pseudotemporal ordering). (d) The random forest prediction accuracy represents the relevance score.

+## Reproducibility
+To reproduce the analysis and figures presented in our manuscript please see the [*Reproducibility*](https://github.com/lkmklsmn/DrivAER/tree/master/Reproducibiliy) folder.

 ## Check out our live, interactive tutorial!
 The following [Google colab](https://colab.research.google.com/) notebooks allow you to interactively explore DrivAER and can be run within your browser.
 We have prepared two analysis examples:
 1. [Blood development](https://colab.research.google.com/github/lkmklsmn/DrivAER/blob/master/Tutorial/DrivAER%20-%20blood%20development)